 When the nonfiction titles were finished, I took a deep breath and read my fairy novel for the first time in ages.
 I was surprised how much I still liked it.
 The good news was I saw flaws that I couldn’t see before.
 The even better news was I knew how to fix them.
 So, I did a rewrite, added two subplots and intensified and expanded several scenes.
 It only took a few weeks.
 Then I published it.

-Is there a scene in Fairy Trouble that you’d love to see play out in a movie?
+Is there a scene in The Good Neighbors that you’d love to see play out in a movie?

 The fairies live in a mound.
 Even though the entrances are concealed, and no one is supposed to come inside, Ginger figures out a way to get in.
 The Fairyland she manages to get herself trapped in is not the magical realm described in classic fairy tales.
 I don’t want to give too much away, but I’ll mention a few elements: A dented Walmart shopping cart.
 Filthy shag carpeting.
 An amateurish sunset painted on black velvet.
 Lots of mud.